thgrass/neollama.nvim/README.md

 ## Features
 - `:OllamaChat [model]` — open a new chat **tab** with a read-only chat buffer.
 - `:OllamaAsk {text}` — send a one-off prompt to the current chat session.
+- `:OllamaChatClose` — close the chat tab and destroy its buffer.
 - `:OllamaSendSelection` — send the current **visual selection** as context/prompt.
 - `:OllamaSendBuffer` — send the **entire current buffer** content.
 - `:OllamaAddBuffer` — add the **current buffer** to the session's context list.